AE-BaseApp/AE-Java/README.md

 [AE-BaseApp](http://ae-baseapp.appspot.com) is a multi-platform app-engine base-app created by Mark Finch to assist developers looking to build their first applications leveraging Google's Cloud Infrastructure.
-AE-Java is adapted from AE-Python base app with significant portion of version 1 of the code adapted from App Engine Guestbook Demo App.
+AE-Java is adapted from AE-Python base app with significant portion of version 1 code adapted from App Engine Guestbook Demo App.

 The AE-Java version of Project-GAE uses the Java/JSP Language to provide a